Pairings | Black tea

 Now that fish and chips can found in every posh fish restaurant, wine has become as popular a pairing as a nice cup of builders' tea (good though that is).
 But which one?

-* sparkling wine is always great with deep-fried foods - Champagne if you’re feeling extravagant, cava if you aren’t (Champagne’s wicked with fish fingers too!)
-(Or an English sparkling wine, of course as I was tartly reminded on Twitter by an English winemaker.
-Mea culpa!)
+* sparkling wine is always great with deep-fried foods - Champagne or a good bottle of English bubbly if you’re feeling extravagant, cava if you're not.
+(Champagne’s wicked with fish fingers too!)

 * a crisp Sauvignon Blanc is always a winner.
 So are similarly citrussy whites like Rueda, especially if you have a very sharp, punchy tartare sauce with your fish.